June-Skeeter/Module6_GEOS270/docs/Assessment.md

 [**QA8**](Application_Part4.md#qa8)
-Create a scatter plot, with the Mean NDVI value (Output from Method 1) on the X-axis Green Veg Area Sum (Output from Method 2) on the Y-axis.
+Create a scatter plot, with the Mean NDVI value (Output from Method 1) on the X-axis and Green Veg Area Sum (Output from Method 2) on the Y-axis.
 What is the R2 value?

 <!-- 0.11 -->